rvrnjn594/high-level-design/03-abstraction/02-network-abstractions.md

 The RPC method is similar to calling a local procedure, except that **the called procedure is usually executed in a different process and on a different computer.**

-RPC allows developers to build applications on top of distrinuted systems.
+RPC allows developers to build applications on top of distributed systems.
 Developers can use the RPC method without knowing the network communication details.
  As a result, they can concentrate on the design aspects rather than the machine and communication-level specifics.